 There are two categories of influence on the value of a business:

 Internal forces impacting DCF analysis

 The internal side consists of most of the data that a financial analyst has to consider when generating models.
 This includes the historical performance of the company, its current operations, and its future potential.

 The internal side also often has the most concrete or solid data, since most of the raw information used in the models is quantitative.

 A financial analyst, for example, will use a historical income statement to forecast future net income.
 This forecast will eventually flow down through other financial statements and the supporting schedules to generate an estimate of future free cash flow.
 This cash flow is what is used in the discounted cash flow analysis.

 It is important, however, to remember that the external side should be considered too.
 While the internal side of the DCF analysis is important and key to the quantitative side of the analysis, external factors must not be neglected when considering the future potential of a company.

 External forces impacting DCF analysis

-External forces, such as the market cycle and the growth of competitors, will indefinitely have an impact towards the performance of any company.
-While these are harder to forecast, educated and informed estimates must be made towards these factors if one wishes to make a more accurate DCF model.
+External forces, such as the market cycle and the growth of competitors, will indefinitely have an impact on the performance of any company.
+While these are harder to forecast, educated and informed estimates must be made of these factors if one wishes to make a more accurate DCF model.